Liquescent-Development/log-correlator/README.md

 ### Graylog 6.x Example

-For Graylog 6.x deployments where universal search API access may be restricted:
+For Graylog 6.x deployments, use the Views API which supports advanced features and returns CSV data:

 ```javascript
 const { CorrelationEngine } = require("@liquescent/log-correlator-core");